ComCatLab/welcome-guide/docs/sources/dev_guide/docs.md

 and build the webpage.
 All the configuration for using mkdocs is contained within the `mkdocs.yml` configuration file in the project root.
 For a detailed description, please see the [mkdocs documentation][mkdocs].
+For theme options, please see the documentation for [material for mkdocs][material].

 ## Building the Webpage